hu-macsy/lama_old/scai/doc/sphinx/tutorial/lecture.rst

 Lecture
 =======

-This lecture gives an insight into the Library for Accelerated Math Applications(LAMA) and its concepts.
+This lecture gives an insight into LAMA and its concepts.
 It guides you through the LAMA-architecture and the most important classes, and offers tasks for practical experience.
 The practical parts of this lecture illustrate step by step how to create an equation system, how to solve it and how to run it on different devices.
 The concepts of